-Hypokalemia: Licorice can also interact with medications that decrease the potassium content in the body causing it to drop to dangerously low levels resulting in hypokalemia.
-Significantly low levels of potassium can cause problems with the functioning of nerves leading to muscle complications such as hypertonia.
+Hypokalemia: Licorice can also interact with medications that decrease the potassium content in the body, causing it to drop to dangerously low levels, resulting in hypokalemia.
+Significantly low levels of potassium can cause problems in the functioning of nerves, which can lead to muscle complications like hypertonia.

-Corticosteroids: Licorice can interact with corticosteroids such as prednisone and affect the level of cortisol hormone which is responsible for handling stress in the body.
+Corticosteroids: Licorice can interact with corticosteroids such as prednisone and affect the level of the cortisol hormone, which is responsible for handling stress in the body.

-Licorice is effective helps in combating body odor attributing to its antibacterial qualities and is also used as a lubricating agent in enema.
-It is effective in the reducing age spots and treatment of allergies, tendonitis, bursitis and toxicity caused due to food or chemicals.
-Used cautiously, licorice helps in promoting the effects of other herbs and aids in the induction of calmness and peace.
+Licorice is effective in helping to combat body odor due to its antibacterial qualities, and is also used as a lubricating agent in enemas.
+It is effective in the reduction of age spots and the treatment of allergies, tendonitis, bursitis and toxicity caused by food or chemicals.
+Used in moderation, licorice helps in promoting the effects of other herbs and aids in the induction of calmness and peace.

-Licorice: A herb sweeter than sugar, may be healthier too
+Licorice is an herb even sweeter than sugar, and may be healthier too!